Population Matters has been conducting research and producing briefings and government submissions for more than 20 years.

 When women in low-income countries have greater control over their reproductive choices, including family planning and access to healthcare, it leads to a decline in fertility rates.
 This briefing sheds light on the intersection of poverty alleviation and enhanced reproductive health for women and girls.

 You can download our graphics on the campaign graphics page.
-To order free campaign materials including leaflets, postcards and promotional items, visit our online shop.
+Order free campaign materials including leaflets, postcards and promotional items here.

 Note: Documents published by Population Matters in the past may not reflect current policies or positions.